-The last independent valuation of the Company's investment properties was performed on 3 October 2022, by independent external valuers having experience in the location and type of property to determine the fair value as at 31 December 2022.
-The costs of additions after 3 October 2022 are being considered by the directors as being equivalent to its fair value.
-The fair value movement were credited to profit or loss and subsequently transferred to other reserves under equity.
-As at 31 December 2022, management assessed whether there are any significant changes to the significant inputs of the valuation.
+On 31 December 2024 an independent valuation of the Company's investment properties, by independent external valuers having experience in the location and type of property to determine the fair value as at 31 December 2024.
+The fair value movement was credited to profit or loss and subsequently transferred to other reserves under equity.
+As at 31 December 2024, management assessed whether there are any significant changes to the significant inputs of the valuation.

-The Company's investment properties consist mainly of residential, commercial and office buildings with a carrying amount of $\notin$ 83,167,905 (2021: $\notin$ 82,082,575), had these assets been carried at cost less accumulated depreciation.
+The Company's investment properties consist mainly of residential, commercial and office buildings with a carrying amount of \notin 85,338,565 (2023: \notin 84,253,235), had these assets been carried at cost less accumulated depreciation.
 The investment property has been categorised to fall within level 2 and 3 of the fair value hierarchy.
 The different levels in the fair value hierarchy have been defined in note 24.
 The Company policy is to recognise transfers into and out of fair value hierarchy levels as of date of the event of change in circumstances that caused the transfer.
 There were no transfers between levels during the year.
 For all properties, their current use equates to the highest and best use.